zigbeer/zcl-packet/README.md

 <a name="Overview"></a>
 ## 1. Overview

-The **zcl-packet** is the packet builder and parser for applicaiton layer ZCL commands and responses defined by [_ZigBee Cluster Library Specification_](http://www.zigbee.org/download/standards-zigbee-cluster-library/).
+The **zcl-packet** is the packet builder and parser for ZigBee applicaiton layer ZCL commands and responses defined by [_ZigBee Cluster Library Specification_](http://www.zigbee.org/download/standards-zigbee-cluster-library/).

 <br />

 <a name="ZCL"></a>
 ### 1.1 ZigBee Cluster Library

-ZCL is a set of clusters and cross-cluster commands defined by the ZigBee Alliance to speed the development and standardization of the public profiles.
+ZCL is a set of clusters and cross-cluster commands defined by the ZigBee Alliance to speed the development and standardization of public profiles.
+With ZCL, manufacturers are able to quickly build ZigBee products with consistency and compatibility.

-A *Cluster* is a related collection of *Commands* and *Attributes*, which together defines an interface to specific functionality. *Commands* are actions a cluster can perform. *Attributes* are data items or states within a cluster.
+A *Cluster* is a related collection of *Commands* and *Attributes*, which together defines an interface to specific functionality. *Commands* are actions a cluster can take. *Attributes* are data or states within a cluster.

 #### ZCL Foundation